goldcyper/ns-map-project/README.md

 Example of a txt to csv converter is here: https://convertio.co/txt-csv/

 Then once you have the CSV File you can copy/paste all the paths into a google spreadsheet.

+When you are done it would look something like this in the google spreadsheet: https://github.com/goldcyper/ns-map-project/blob/main/CSV.csv

 ### Self-Contained HTML Example: